cassieporter/MAP672/README.md

 # MAP672
-Modules for the NMP MAP672 course 2016
+Modules for the NMP MAP672 course, 2016

 ##My Learning Objectives
 - develop an understanding of Javascript, html and CSS